Score methodology

 Collect

-We pull live data from 20+ authoritative sources — government registries, real transaction records, 3D building models, environmental monitoring stations, and proprietary market feeds most platforms don't have access to.
+We pull live data from 25+ authoritative sources — government registries, real transaction records, 3D building models, environmental monitoring stations, EU satellite climatology, and proprietary market feeds most platforms don't have access to.

 Analyze